 Accomplishing Medication Reconciliation

-The evidence supporting patient benefits from reconciling medications is relatively scanty.
+The evidence supporting patient benefits from reconciling medications is relatively scant.
 Most medication reconciliation interventions have focused on attempting to prevent medication errors at hospital admission or discharge, but the most effective and generalizable strategies remain unclear.
 A 2016 systematic review found evidence that pharmacist-led processes could prevent medication discrepancies and potential ADEs at hospital admission, in-hospital transitions of care (such as transfer into or out of the intensive care unit), and at hospital discharge.
 A 2013 systematic review published as part of the AHRQ Making Health Care Safer II report also found that pharmacist engagement in medication reconciliation prevented discrepancies and potential ADEs after discharge.
 However, both the actual clinical effect of medication discrepancies after discharge appears to be small, and therefore, medication reconciliation alone does not reduce readmissions or other adverse events after discharge.

 Information technology solutions are being widely studied, but their effect on preventing medication discrepancies and improving clinical outcomes is similarly unclear.
 The same 2016 systematic review found that electronic tools often lacked the functionality to accurately reconcile medications, perhaps explaining why medication discrepancies persist even in organizations with fully integrated electronic medical records.
 Several studies have also investigated the role of enhanced patient engagement in medication reconciliation in the outpatient setting and after hospital discharge.
 These efforts are promising but also lack evidence regarding the impact on medication error rates.